madhusriram012/resumeapibackend/README.md

 ### Improvements
 * Adding rate-limit to the API calls
 * Adding deeper santization for all the json fields (e.g name field does not contain any illegal characters, max length etc.,)
+* This challenge does not consider security validation.
+The security validation like XSS including Markdown bypass SQL injections,NoSQL injections can be improved

 ### cURL command
 1. ```shell